Mas5ive/My_kanban/README.md

 - SQLite3 database is used
 - JWT technology is used
-- frontend is written in a minimalistic way, without using JS
+- frontend is written in vanilla JS
 - there are no unit tests

 ## Installation